 In that same semester, I took a nanotechnology course, and I had an open-ended project proposal, where I specifically chose novel memristor device based on 2-D and phase change materials for neuromorphic computing applications.
 I ended up liking the topic and would like to work on this topic for my master’s program because it involves interdisciplinary concepts, where I can contribute my knowledge in transport phenomena and lithography techniques.

 However, I realized that I am lacking the knowledge of materials characterization, growth, processing, and modelling, which are the key concepts that allow me to create innovation in the fabrication of neuromorphic chips.

-I believe obtaining material science master’s degree from Oxford will provide me with the tools I need to find novel materials for neuromorphic chip.
-In particular, I would like to join the advance nanoscale engineering group to work on Ge2Te2Sb5 (GST) phase change memory that is known for its low power consumption and has high-capacity data storage.
+I believe studying materials science in Oxford will provide me with the tools I need to find novel materials for neuromorphic chip.
+In particular, I would like to join the advance nanoscale engineering group to work on Ge2Te2Sb5 (GST) phase change memory that is known for its low power consumption and its high-capacity data storage.
 I am interested in fabricating a crossbar-structured GST-based phase change memory array with a compatible electrode material.

-My end goal is to apply the knowledge in material science and chemical engineering in the industry and build my own start up that based on commercializing this novel neuromorphic technology that can sustain the future.
+My end goal is to apply the knowledge in materials science and chemical engineering in the industry and build my own start-up based on commercializing this novel neuromorphic technology that can sustain the future.

 Hi Jonathan!